kamalmarhubi/rust-bisect/README.md

 - at over 100 pull requests merged per week, there are far more commits to bisect than there are nightly builds
 - to run an individual test, all rust-bisect needs to do is download the
-  nightly: no slow Rust build!
+  nightly: no slow Rust build at each step!

 ## Usage